giangson19/covid_automated_dashboard/README.md

 That's why the tasks in **PART II** will look a bit different:
 1. ✅ Download and manipulate the data and save as 2 files (similar to **PART I**), using Python.
 2. ✅ Import the data into SQL Server database (as 2 tables), using Python.
 Also: Must be done in a way that enables daily updates.
 3. ✅ Query the necessary data and save query results to a Google Sheets, using Python.
-Also: Write an update log when the data is updated.
+Also: Write an update log when the data is updated. <br>
+*(The code for the fist 3 steps is in `automation.py`.)*
-4. ✅ Bonus: Commit and push all the changes (in the data files, update log, etc) to github, using a batch file.
+4. ✅ Bonus: Commit and push all the changes (in the data files, update log, etc) to github, using a batch file. <br>
+*(The code for step 4 is in `push_to_git.txt`.)*
 5. ✅ Schedule all the previous steps to run daily, using Task Scheduler.
 6. ⏳ Construct a live Tableau dashboard that feeds data from the Google Sheets.
 Tableau will then takes care of the daily data refresh.
+7. ⏳ Bonus: Write a blog post about how I figured this entire thing out.

 *Note: A few of the steps (eg: import to SQL then query from the database) were only there because I was building upon ***Part I***.
 In practice, this process could be simplified according to the use case (eg: it's possible SQL can be skipped altogether).*